whimxiqal/journey-docs/docs/dev/api-getting-started.md

 ---
-sidebar_label: 'Getting Started'
+sidebar_label: "Getting Started"
 sidebar_position: 1
-description: 'Adding Journey as a dependency for your project'
+description: "Adding Journey as a dependency for your project"
 ---

 import Tabs from '@theme/Tabs';